jwmullally/iscsi-target-ramdisk/README.md

 * The PXE ROM requests and receives a DHCP boot response, pointing to the PXELINUX binary on TFTP.
 * PXELINUX is downloaded and executed, which fetches `/srv/tftp/pxelinux.cfg/default` over TFTP and displays the boot options to the user.
 * The user selects a kernel to boot.
-* PXELINUX fetches the kernel and associated initramfs over TFTP.
+* PXELINUX fetches the kernel and associated initramfs over HTTP.
-* PXELINUX launches the kernel using the included cmdline arguments, which contain the extra `netroot:iscsi` parameters.
+* PXELINUX launches the kernel using the included cmdline arguments, which contain the extra `netroot:iscsi:...` parameters.
 * The kernel starts, unpacks and launches the init process in the initramfs.
 * The Dracut modules are executed.
-* The dracut-network iSCSI module sees the `netroot:scsi:...` arguments and uses them to start an Open iSCSI initiator connection to the `OpenWrt iSCSI Target` host.
+* The dracut-network iSCSI module sees the `netroot:iscsi:...` arguments and uses them to start an Open iSCSI initiator connection to the `OpenWrt iSCSI Target` host.
 If successful, the iSCSI target LUN devices now appear as local block devices.
 * Booting continues as normal, mounting the root filesystem using the UUID and other regularly supplied cmdline arguments.
 * The target OS is now fully loaded on the initiator host.